websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-condition-nodes.md

 * Otherwise, the asset is sent to the Marketing team.
 * The _update_ node assigns the asset back to the original creator to make changes if the asset was rejected.

-See [Creating Workflow Tasks](./creating-workflow-tasks.md) and [Using Task Nodes](./assigning-task-nodes.md) to learn how to configure Task nodes.
+See [Creating Workflow Tasks](./creating-workflow-tasks.md) and [Assigning Task Nodes](./assigning-task-nodes.md) to learn how to configure Task nodes.

 ## Additional Information